KevinGastelum/MyQuantsFinance/README.md

 4. **High-Frequency Trading** (HFT) - Executes numerous trades daily to capture small price movements ⚡.
 5. **Market Making** - Provides market liquidity, profiting by looking at the Order book and seeing bid-ask spread to see where price is likely to gravitate to ↔️.

-## Example of my Quant Strategy including results
+## Profitable Quant Strategy including results

 Strategy with Results that implements the created indicators, strategies, risk management, backtest, ML for sentiment analysis and portfolio optimization